KholdStare/generators-to-coroutines/README.markdown

 * Access this coroutine through the `co` member.
 * Reuse all your existing generators in [coroutine pipelines][cocourse].
 * Use with python 2.6, 2.7, 3.2, 3.3, or pypy.
+* The `iterable` parameter to the generator that was pulled from, now becomes the `target` parameter of the coroutine that is pushed to.

 ```
 from generators_to_coroutines import invertibleGenerator